-The European sovereign debt situation is still causing issues, but it is the involvement of Central Banks and their holdings of Gold as a reserve that could be the saviour of the yellow precious metal.
-Central banks are rebalancing from the US Dollar and the Euro to Gold, actively diversifying their reserves.
-The US dollar is still the primary global currency, but its long-term dominance is less certain.
+The European sovereign debt situation is still causing issues, but it is the involvement of Central Banks and their holdings of Gold as a reserve that could be the savior of the yellow precious metal.
+Central banks are rebalancing from the US Dollar and the Euro to Gold.
+Actively diversifying their reserves.
+The US dollar is still the primary global currency.
+But its long-term dominance is less certain.

 Central banks hold gold as a reserve of value and as a guarantee to redeem promises to pay depositors, note holders, or to secure a currency.

-As the price of Gold broke through 1,530, an overabundance of Stop orders have been triggered, fuelling the downwards drive.
-The million dollar question is whether or not we are now going to see a rebound or if this is a Dead Cat Bounce (dead cat’s don’t bounce, so we’re not likely to see a recovery).
+As the price of Gold broke through 1,530.
+An overabundance of Stop orders has been triggered.
+Fuelling the downwards drive.
+The million dollar question is whether or not we are now going to see a rebound or if this is a Dead Cat Bounce (dead cats don’t bounce, so we’re not likely to see a recovery).

 We can’t see any fundamental reason for buyers to return to the gold price chart.
 And although this recent market collapse in the precious metal is an extreme movement.
 It has played exactly into our hands.
 Referring to our article published on the 10th December 2012 (Gold Price Forecast 2013), our ‘prediction’ for 2013 was for Gold to break the long-term uptrend.
 And trade down to $1,200 an ounce.